david-ewan-campbell/grade-point-average-calculator/README.md

 - Then added a 'round' up method (to 1 decimal place to return just the result to one decimal place)

+- SOME TESTS FAILING!
+- Updated Frida to have a gpa of 0.2
+- Some of the tests hash names had to be altered as they said 'Beryl' and not correct name

-- ALL TESTS GREEN AND PASSING!
+- ALL TESTS PASSING!
 ```

 ```